chrisdoc/thesis/thesis.md

 events similar to the events captured by A1.
 The OpenCoverageMap application which is installed on the smartphone periodically records the position (using GPS), the phone state as well as the currently connected cell site.
-Table [tab:ocmrecord] shows an example of data that was recorded by the OpenCoverageMap application.
+Table \[tab:ocmrecord\] shows an example of data that was recorded by the OpenCoverageMap application.

-[ht]

   **Timestamp**   **Id**   **Cell-Id**   **LAC**   **Latitude**   **Longitude**   **State**
   --------------- -------- ------------- --------- -------------- --------------- -----------